evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md

     create/drop button:tutorials.red_button.RedButton

-The same way we did with the Script Earler, we specify a "Python-path" to the Python code we want Evennia to use for creating the object.
+The same way we did with the Script earlier, we specify a "Python-path" to the Python code we want Evennia to use for creating the object.
 There you go - one red button.

 The RedButton is an example object intended to show off a few of Evennia's features.
 You will find that the [Typeclass](../../../Components/Typeclasses.md) and [Commands](../../../Components/Commands.md) controlling it are inside [evennia/contrib/tutorials/red_button](../../../api/evennia.contrib.tutorials.red_button.md)